18-carat/18-carat/README.md

 Hi there 👋

-I'm **18-carat**, a developer from Texas<!-- Reznikoff --> who likes to automate things and make people's jobs easier.
+I'm **18-carat**, a developer from Texas<!-- as of 2025.
+If you're reading this in 2026, I will be a refugee up north, God willing --> who likes to automate things and make people's jobs easier.
 I currently work for **Southeastern Oklahoma State University** and contract out to **Murray State College**.
 My specialties are *automation*, *low-level programming*, and *accessibility*.